ardizanki2919/ardizanki/README.md

 # 👋 Hello, World!

-I'm **Ardi Zanki**, a Software Engineer who builds scalable web applications with TypeScript, React, and TanStack.
+I'm **Ardi Zanki**, a Software Engineer specializing in building scalable web applications using TypeScript and React.

 Based in Yogyakarta, Indonesia — open to remote opportunities worldwide.